Users

 You can search for all users granted access to a given entity.
 You can search for all entities for which a user has a grant.

-One issue is that to search for grants on a user, you must use FusionAuth’s proprietary APIs.
+To search for grants on a user, you must use FusionAuth’s proprietary APIs.
 Additionally, since entities cannot be ‘logged into’, they don’t have any relationship with external Identity Providers.

 Learn more about Entities and Grants.